joonhaim/joonhaim/README.md

 ## A.J.
 Im

-🇫🇷🇰🇷 French-Korean student in Data Science & AI at Leiden University 🇳🇱
+🇫🇷🇰🇷 French-Korean student in Data Science & Artificial Intelligence at Leiden University 🇳🇱
 Biomedical Engineering Minor at TU Delft